Back to School Sale: $100 OFF Sitewide Shop now

 A DIY trick you can try is applying cold tea bags to depuff your eyes.
 Green and black tea contain caffeine, which topically may act as a vasoconstrictor, shrinking the blood vessels and reducing the swelling in the eye area [1].
 They also contain antioxidants such as polyphenols that may exert anti-inflammatory effects [4].

-Although there is no scientific evidence to prove that the application of tea bags delivers to the skin the active substances necessary to achieve these biological effects, it is worth a try, since when applied cold they can have the same anti-inflammatory effects as a cold compress.
+Although there is no scientific evidence to prove that tea bags deliver to the skin the active substances necessary to achieve these biological effects, it is worth a try since, when applied cold, they can have the same anti-inflammatory effects as a cold compress.

 To do this simply place two tea bags in hot water for 5 minutes, then leave them in the fridge for 20-30 minutes, squeeze them to remove excess liquid, and apply them with your eyes closed for 15-30 minutes.
 Then remove them and wash your face with cold water.